A Guide to Contract Management Software Implementation

 The best framework for helping you understand the problem of contract management should include the following considerations:

 As your business grows, so do the number of contracts that must be created, negotiated and managed.
 In fact, the average Fortune 2000 company may be a party to as many as 40,000 active contracts, each one with its own set of authorities, enforcement, and risks.
 Unfortunately, ineffective contract management of contracts can cost businesses billions per year in missed opportunities and risk.

 The purpose of your contract risk assessment is to protect your assets and your organization.
-While disorganization, missed milestones, inadvertent violation of terms and a host of other potential risks lurk within any unaccounted for or mismanaged contractual agreement, many protections also exist.
+While disorganization, missed milestones, inadvertent violation of terms, breaches of contracts, and a host of other potential risks lurk within any unaccounted for or mismanaged contractual agreement, many protections also exist.
 Unfortunately, those protections are only effective if they are identified and invoked.

 Finding the Right Fit

-It’s true that dedicated contract management software can help organizations better manage the entire contracting lifecycle.
+It’s true that dedicated CLM software can help organizations better manage the entire contracting lifecycle.
 If you’re keen to improve your current contract management strategies, there’s bound to be a software solution to satisfy your requirements, from the initial drafting of a contract through signing, execution, and renegotiation.